 However, if we are dealing with medical products, the U.S. FDA want to see “risk” tied specifically to to patient (and user) risk.

 I have always recommended that companies tie such key medical product risk-based decisions to a Product Risk Document - ISO 14971 Risk Management File / Report, or ICH Q9;

 - Cite specific line items, e.g., from a FMECA;

 - Include “Normal” as well as “Failure / Fault” in Hazard List / FMECAs.

 “Risk” in FDA-regulated industries usually means patient risk, not business, IT, legal, etc., risks, though some are obviously tied together.
 If you are marketing medical products both in the U.S. and EU / overseas, then your documentation will have to clearly address both types of risk, product / patient, and business.

 ISO 14971 patient risk / safety vs. ISO 31000 business risk / “safety”.

 Understanding such patient “risk” will determine how far to proceed on test cases, failure investigations / root cause analysis, degree of documentation, etc., needed to resolve a medical product risk issue.

 "FDA has identified a risk-based orientation as one of the driving principles of the CGMP initiative.
-The progress outlined below reflects FDA's commitment to the adoption of risk management principles that will enhance the Agency's inspection and enforcement program, which is focused on protecting the public health." (emphasis added)
+The progress outlined below reflects FDA's commitment to the adoption of risk management principles that will enhance the Agency's inspection and enforcement program, which is focused on protecting the public health." (bottom paragraph, page 3; emphasis added)